Fleas are one of the most commonplace and bothersome pests in the Portland, Vancouver, and Camas metro areas.

 Although rare, flea-borne diseases may include tapeworm, ringworm, and murine typhus.
 The most common skin disease in dogs, dermatitis, is most frequently caused by an allergic reaction to the flea’s saliva.
-Veterinary treatments are largely ineffective against dermatitis making professional flea extermination very important.
-Aside from these health risks, fleas can have a serious impact on our psychological well-being.
+Veterinary treatments are largely ineffective against dermatitis, making professional flea extermination vital.
+Aside from these health risks, fleas can seriously impact our psychological well-being.

 Are FLEAS SEASONAL?